Sunderland, Lancashire: History

 It was developed as an outport for Lancaster by Robert Lawson, a Quaker, at the beginning of the 18th century.
 Reportedly, stonework from the ruined Cockersand Abbey just across the river was utilised in the construction of the quay and buildings.
 Lawson finally went bankrupt in 1728, which began a steady decline until it was totally surpassed by Glasson Dock, which opened in 1787.

 Ships could unload here, or wait for the tide before moving up to the main docks at St. George's Quay in Lancaster and registering at the Customs House.
 Sailors were known to press-gang new recruits at the Three Mariners public house, just off the quay in Lancaster, and at the Golden Ball on the way back along the river at Snatchems.
-Both public houses can still be visited.
-Fit young candidates were often plied with copious amounts of alcohol, before being whisked away for an extended service at sea.
-Another local place called Catchems must also have been involved in the press-ganging, which was rife in the locality.
-Many a young man disappeared from the farms and villages around the marshes.

 Sambo's Grave

 The Port of Lancaster, once the third-largest in the country, was part of the slavery triangle.
 The master of a slave or servant called Sambo left him at Sunderland Point whilst he travelled on to Lancaster to undertake his business in the rest of Britain.
 Sambo died in 1736 in the old brewery, which still stands on the corner of the pathway that leads to his grave.
 Sambo's Grave on the unconsecrated (as he was not a Christian) and windswept shoreline of Morecambe Bay is still a local tourist attraction today.
 The grave almost always bears flowers or stones painted by local children.